atrexus/vulkan/README.md

 # Vulkan

 Vulkan dumps the main PE image of a process from memory to your disk.
 It targets processes protected by dynamic code encryption, implemented by the [hyperion](https://roblox.fandom.com/wiki/Hyperion) and [theia](https://reversingthread.info/index.php/2024/01/10/the-finals-defeating-theia-packer/) anti-tamper solutions.
-Vulkan constantly queries pages in the `.text` section of the target process and caches pages of code as they decrypt themselves.
-After a desired amount of the application has been decrypted (configurable via `--decrypt`), the restored PE image is saved to the disk and ready for analysis.
+Once launched, Vulkan will monitor all pages of code and cache them as they are decrypted by the anti-tamper.
+After a desired amount of the application has been decrypted (read more [here](#decryption)), the restored PE image is saved to the disk and ready for analysis.

 Vulkan has been tested on [Roblox](https://roblox.com) and [The Finals](https://www.reachthefinals.com/).